jtsimoes/nodebb-plugin-nsfw/README.md

 ## Config :

-The default category ID is 28.
-I will make this customizable in the future if you need to change it, for now it's necessary to fork this repository and change the variable `nsfwCategoryId` in the file `main.js` itself.
-Feel free to change the messages and the actions that the confirm buttons does.
+**The default category ID is 28.** I will make this customizable in the future if you need to change it, for now it's necessary to fork this repository and change the variable `nsfwCategoryId` in the file `main.js` itself.
+Feel free to also change the messages and the actions that the confirm buttons does.

 ## To-Do List :